 Your gut is the window to your immune system.
 Keeping your gut healthy is imperative to maintain and recover optimal health.
 Many illnesses ranging from digestive, skin, emotional, and joint pain concerns are now being linked to LGS due to an autoimmune inflammatory response.
 As you, my avid newsletter follower, have learned from my previous posts CHRONIC INFLAMMATION = CHRONIC ILLNESS.

 Leading Doctors and scientists are now linking LGS to serious illness such as diabetes, multiple sclerosis, fibromyalgia, crohn’s/colitis, and even cancer.
 Do whatever it takes to get inflammation under control.
 Common triggers are the following:

 - Excessive alcohol

 - Birth control pills

 - Chronic stress

 Is it possible to get tested for Leaky Gut Syndrome?
 Absolutely.
 While LGS is a syndrome (a collection of symptoms) and not a true ‘disease’, it can be tested for to help identify the proper course of treatment.
-The best way to understand if there is intestinal permeability is to work with a functional medicine doctor who can run a Lactulose/Mannitol challenge.
-This will identify if larger molecules (lactulose) are ‘leaking’ out of the intestine more frequently than its smaller counterpart, mannitol.
+The best way to understand if there is intestinal permeability is to work with a functional medicine doctor who can run a a series of biomarkers to help identify this issue.

 Yours in health,